aliyun/terraform-provider-alicloud/website/docs/r/emrv2_cluster.html.markdown

 * `payment_duration_unit` - (Required) If paymentType is Subscription, this should be specified.
 Supported value: Month or Year.
 * `payment_duration` - (Required) If paymentType is Subscription, this should be specified.
 Supported value: 1、2、3、4、5、6、7、8、9、12、24、36、48.
 * `auto_renew` - (Optional) Auto renew for prepaid, ’true’ or ‘false’ .
 Default value: false.
 * `auto_pay_order` - (Optional, Available since v1.219.0) Auto pay order for payment type of subscription, ’true’ or ‘false’ .
+Default value is ’true’.
 * `auto_renew_duration_unit` - (Optional) If paymentType is Subscription, this should be specified.
 Supported value: Month or Year.
 * `auto_renew_duration` - (Optional) If paymentType is Subscription, this should be specified.
 Supported value: 1、2、3、4、5、6、7、8、9、12、24、36、48.